 Fight or Flight?

-We all know that the media may sensational an event what ends up to be a false alarm.
+We all know that the media may sensationalize an event.
 So like the little boy crying “wolf” too many times it gets tiresome and people stop listening.
-We’ve always hear the dire predictions about storms that never materialized, or wind speeds that were only half what was expected.
-Too many false alarms tend to make people indifferent; and when the third one comes, some will ignore it or just assume the result will be like the other ones.
-Obviously the best thing any Boater can do when a storm is reported or is to move out of harm’s way.
+We hear the dire predictions about storms that never materialize, or wind speeds that were only half what was expected.
+Too many false alarms tend to make people indifferent; and when the third one comes, some will ignore it or just assume the results will be like the others.
+Obviously, the best thing any boater can do when a storm is reported is to move out of harm’s way.
 Even if it we’re responding to a false alarm, its better to be “safe than sorry”.

 A boat is your home in the world of water.
-Protect you “Home on the Waves” with high quality marine sails and coverings from CMC Canvas LLC can ensure your boat can handle it.
+Protect you “Home on the Waves” with high quality marine sails and coverings from CMC Canvas LLC so that you are protected.